Opinion | Trump’s corruption of the election just took a hit. But there’s still a problem.

 “People need to hear this directly and fully, rather than mediated and with Trump weighing in on Twitter to distort it again,” Geltzer continued.
 “He has so dirtied the waters on this that it will take every piece of our government trying to establish what truth is to even begin overcoming his falsity.”

-What’s more, if Trump does go through with his openly advertised intention to declare countless outstanding mail ballots illegitimate on and after Election Day — whether due to foreign or domestic invented voter fraud — will intelligence officials be in a position to sufficiently rebut those assertions?
+What’s more, if Trump does go through with his openly advertised intention to declare countless outstanding mail ballots illegitimate on and after Election Day — whether because of to foreign- or domestic-invented voter fraud — will intelligence officials be in a position to sufficiently rebut those assertions?

 “There’s every reason to expect that Trump will try to muzzle and shackle and silence those who try to undermine his claims,” Geltzer told me.